 Most of Marlborough's towns are serviced by reticulated stormwater systems.
-Urban stormwater will pick up contaminants including sediment, solids, organic matter, nutrients, heavy metals and petroleum and product residues as its runs over impervious surfaces.
+Urban stormwater will pick up contaminants including sediment, solids, organic matter, nutrients,

+Commented [2]: RESOLVED: Nelson-Marlborough Fish and Game Council ENV-2020-CHC-35 By consent order dated 2 November 2023 heavy metals and petroleum and product residues as its runs over impervious surfaces.
 Given the volume of water created by rainfall events, the stormwater receives little or no treatment prior to discharge into the receiving waters.